jesnell1999/idat/desarrollo-frontend/o2-git-y-html/o1-tesis/tesis.md

 This project will be conducted using Python and the Hugging Face Transformers library.
 The dataset will be collected from the course's website and will be available for download.

 ## Objectives
+1. Collect a dataset of questions and answers from the course.
+2. Preprocess the data to ensure it is in a suitable format for training the LLM.
+3. Train the LLM on the preprocessed data using a suitable training algorithm.
+4. Evaluate the performance of the LLM on a test set to assess its accuracy and generalization capabilities.
+5. Deploy the fine-tuned LLM for use in answering questions based on the course.

 ## Methods